BOARD STRUCTURE AND OVERSIGHT RESPONSIBILITIES

 At FirstEnergy, we're focused on creating a more diverse, equitable and inclusive company – and that includes the senior leadership and board levels.
 We believe that a diverse leadership team will make us a stronger company, enable us to innovate and broaden perspectives, serve our customers better and add value for all stakeholders.
 For those reasons, we seek to maintain a well-rounded and diverse board, including diverse board and committee leadership, that represents a wide breadth of experiences and perspectives.

-In addition, because director expertise and subject matter fluency is central to a high-functioning board of directors with strong oversight processes, the Corporate Governance, Corporate Responsibility and Political Oversight Committee also considers differences in professional experience, education and other individual skills, qualities, and attributes in its nominee decision-making process.
+In addition, because director expertise and subject matter fluency is central to a high-functioning board of directors with strong oversight processes, the Governance, Corporate Responsibility and Political Oversight Committee also considers differences in professional experience, education and other individual skills, qualities, and attributes in its nominee decision-making process.

 For information on our current directors' attributes, experience, qualifications and skills, please view the skills matrix provided in our Proxy Statement